syshotdev/beginner-nixos-config/README.md

   - `home` is user-specific packages
   - `system` is for the entire system
   - `custom-modules` is things that you can't find at https://search.nixos.org
+  - `overlays` is currently just for unstable packages (actual use is `overlaying` patches onto whatever)

 - `computers` houses all of the computer-specific configurations
   - `base.nix` is the base settings for all computers (like boot preferences, timezone, etc)